-The Amsterdam outdoor cinema 2016 season has started.
-Open air film screenings are more popular every in Amsterdam, more and more cafés and organisations offer wide screen films in the streets, squares, parks and city beaches of Amsterdam.
+The Amsterdam outdoor cinema 201 season has started.
+Open air film screenings are more popular every in Amsterdam, more and more cafés and cinemas offer wide screen films in the streets, squares, parks and city beaches of Amsterdam.
 For open air cinema in Amsterdam, agreeable weather is a must, if not, watching a film in the outdoor can turn from a great night into torture.
 Even if the day has been beautiful, things can turn quite chilled after sunset.
 If blankets have not been provided by the organiser, you’d best bring your own.

 Bring your own drinks?

 Most places in Amsterdam don’t like it when you bring your own food and drinks to an open air film screening, but it’s not likely they will make a fuss.
 Remember, most Amsterdam film festivals are always free or cheap and many run by the aid of many volunteers and covering costs by selling food and drinks.